Poker Players Alliance

 The Poker Players Alliance (PPA) is an American nonprofit Interest group formed to emphasize the rights of poker players, and to protect the players' liberties."
 The PPA formed to serve as an advocacy group to Washington to establish rights and protections for U.S. poker players.
 Within the first year of its existence, the PPA garnered over 600,000 members.
 In April 2008, the PPA claimed to have signed up its one millionth member.
 Membership growth has been due in part to promotional activities by online poker cardrooms like Party Poker.

 This organization unsuccessfully lobbied against the Unlawful Internet Gambling Enforcement Act of 2006, which prohibited financial institutions from making payments to internet gambling sites.
-Many online poker sites suspended U.S. operations.
+A number of online poker sites suspended U.S. operations.
 Other sites have continued to serve U.S. customers, citing legal opinions that UIGEA does not apply to poker.

 Advocacy

 The PPA aims to overturn laws such as the Unlawful Internet Gambling Enforcement Act of 2006, whether through political or judicial means.
 For example, the PPA in conjunction with online poker sites, dedicated June 15, 2006 as "Write Your Congressmen Day."
-Another example is the "PPA Fly-In", where around 100 members and many professional poker players, including Annie Duke, Howard Lederer, and Chris Ferguson, flew to Washington, D.C. to lobby Congress for poker rights.
+Another example is the "PPA Fly-In", where around 100 members and multiple professional poker players, including Annie Duke, Howard Lederer, and Chris Ferguson, flew to Washington, D.C. to lobby Congress for poker rights.

 The PPA hired former New York Sen. Alfonse D'Amato as its chairman.
 In an interview with Cardplayer Magazine, he said "What really needs to happen is to have a legitimate house, a fair game, and a fair operator, and not take away from 20-plus-million citizens who play poker the opportunity to play poker on the Internet."
 D'Amato went on to point out that under the current legislation, that the companies "with good business practices" could potentially be replaced by "those who do not care" because the U.S. is driving "the industry offshore, where we have no regulation and no controls."

 Michael Bolcerek, the former president of the PPA, says that the PPA has been able to mount a counteroffensive to the anti-gaming bills on Capitol Hill.
 He states:

 "Opponents of online gambling fail to realize that sweeping it under the rug will only serve to exacerbate any issues with problem gambling.
 Turning the wildly popular Internet poker from a common pastime to an illegal activity, banned by Congress, will ultimately ensure that problem gamblers do not confront their issues with gambling and drive them further underground.
 Regulation and taxation, however, would provide billions in revenue for federal and state governments.
 These funds could be used to treat problem gamblers and to educate adults and youths alike on the dangers of gambling addictions."